hieuunguyeen/observability/README.md

-# k8s-observability
+# observability
-Test setup that implement observability on k8s cluster
+Test setup that implement observability with Opentelemetry